 Divorce and Mortgage Approval

 It is tough enough to go through a divorce.
-And of all the considerations during this stressful time, getting approved for a mortgage is often one of them.
+Of all the considerations during this stressful time, getting approved for a mortgage is often one of them.
 Below are commonly asked questions and information to help guide you through the process of mortgage approval while going through a divorce.

 Please keep in mind, none of this is intended to be legal advice.
 This simply addresses mortgage financing issues surrounding divorce.